 Fintech in Investment Management

 The meeting of finance and technology, commonly known as fintech, is changing the landscape of investment management.
-Advancements include the use of Big Data, artificial intelligence, and machine learning to evaluate investment opportunities, optimize portfolios, and mitigate risks.
+Advancements include the use of Big Data, AI, and ML to evaluate investment opportunities, optimize portfolios, and mitigate risks.
 These developments are affecting not only quantitative asset managers but also fundamental asset managers who make use of these tools and technologies to engage in hybrid forms of investment decision making.

 Investment advisory services are undergoing changes with the growth of automated wealth advisers or “robo-advisers.”
-Robo-advisers may assist investors without the intervention of a human adviser, or they may be used in combination with a human adviser.
+Robo-advisers might assist investors without the intervention of a human adviser, or they might be used in combination with a human adviser.
 The desired outcome is the ability to provide tailored, actionable advice to investors with greater ease of access and at lower cost.

 In the area of financial record keeping, blockchain and distributed ledger technology (DLT) are creating new ways to record, track, and store transactions for financial assets.
 An early example of this trend is the cryptocurrency bitcoin, but the technology is being considered in a broader set of applications.

 This reading is divided into seven main sections, which together define fintech and outline some of its key areas of impact in the field of investment management.
-Section 2 explains the concept of and areas of fintech.
-Sections 3 and 4 discuss Big Data, artificial intelligence, and machine learning.
-Section 5 discusses data science, and Section 6 provides applications of fintech to investment management.
-Section 7 examines DLT.
+Section 1 explains the concept and areas of fintech.
+Sections 2 and 3 discuss Big Data, AI, and ML.
+Section 4 discusses data science, and Sections 5–8 provide applications of fintech to investment management.
+Sections 9 and 10 examine DLT.
 A summary of key points completes the reading.

 The member should be able to: